riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

  the number of sequential queries, absent a revolutionary breakthrough in computing or cryptanalysis.

+These are extremely conservative limits -- most legitimate servers in the real world have nowhere near the capacity to approach this.
+If the server's CPU runs at 4 GHz, and the group costs 28 000 cycles for a scalar multiplication, then each query takes 7 microseconds, so 2^50 queries would take nearly a quarter of a millennium.

 (Engineers building systems out of graphene CPUs operating at 100 GHz to compute dramatically improved elliptic curve scalar multiplication algorithms at fewer than 1000 cycles per scalarmult are advised to